-The next type of testing is usability testing.
+The next type of testing is usability testing, which is also an important part of the web application testing process.
 Each application in the web browser setting has buttons, menus, dropdowns and all other browser features to exhibit the functions of the web applications.
 Simple usability testing also covers grammatical errors, language considerations, and simple word content for the web application.
 Each feature of the web application should be usable by the user, leading to more functions within the web application.
 The main task of website usability testing is the design of what the user wants to find and acquire, that he is looking for the necessary information and nothing prevents him from doing this.

 The main characteristics are:

 Web User Interface testing is also known as Graphics User Interface testing.
 Many teams and developers want to offer the most aesthetically pleasing application in the limited space of a browser.
 All teams want to provide the most intuitive and visually pleasant products to attract users.
 Part of the product is the efficient and seamless performance of all these visual aspects the app offers.
 Some elements of UI testing are progress bars, page scrolling, error log, and navigational elements within the web app.
 It includes compliance with the standards of graphical interfaces and design elements, the correctness of localized versions, and testing with different resolutions, on smartphones and tablets.